Seventh Grade Language Arts

 601 - 605 - 4171

 I am originally from St. Louis, MO, but I have lived in the Jackson area for over the past 30 years.
-This is my 22nd year to be a teacher and my eighth year at Madison Middle School.
-I spent eleven years teaching language arts in the fourth and fifth grades in Northwest Rankin Schools and three years teaching language arts in the fifth grade at Mannsdale Elementary before moving to Madison Middle seven years ago.
+This is my 23rd year to be a teacher and my eighth year at Madison Middle School.
+I spent eleven years teaching language arts in the fourth and fifth grades in Northwest Rankin Schools and three years teaching language arts in the fifth grade at Mannsdale Elementary before moving to Madison Middle eight years ago.

 Teaching is my second career.
 I pursued my childhood dream of becoming a professional ballet dancer and qualified at 15 to enter the North Carolina School for the Arts in Winston-Salem.
 After high school (and dance) graduation there, I went on to dance professionally in five cities throughout the United States and came to Jackson to dance with Ballet Mississippi when it was a professional company.
 After my dancing career, I went to Millsaps College where I received my Bachelor of Arts in Education Summa Cum Laude and then to Belhaven University where I received my Masters in Education Summa Cum Laude.